-Hard to Feel Loved or Safe in a Relationship with a Narcissist
+It’s Hard to Feel Loved or Safe When You’re Married to a Narcissist

 Being in a relationship with someone who does not acknowledge or validate your needs can be very confusing.
 Narcissistic people often consistently ignore, dismiss, and explain away your feelings, wants, and needs, while complaining that you never do what he or she wants.
 It can also be very hard to feel safe, cared for, or even heard and considered in such a relationship.
 For partners married to or involved in a relationship with a narcissistic person, the pressure to live up to his or her “standards” and demands can be intense.
 Partners may feel under constant pressure to say and do just the right thing in just the right way to please her or him or just to keep the peace.